Advocacy & Community Navigation

 E-transfers may be sent to: accounting@houseoflazarus.com

-Currently in South Dundas, Green Food Box orders – single/couple ($15) and family ($25) – can be placed at House of Lazarus in Mountain, Happy Face Daycare in Morrisburg, Dundas County Community Living Inc. in Morrisburg, all SDG libraries South Dundas branches, Mustards Variety in Iroquois, and J.W.
+Currently in South Dundas, Green Food Box orders – single/couple ($15) and family ($25) – can be placed at House of Lazarus in Mountain, Happy Face Daycare in Morrisburg, Dundas County Community Living Inc. in Morrisburg, Mustards Variety in Iroquois, and J.W.
 MacIntosh Community Support Services in Williamsburg.

 The South Dundas Green Food Box Program pick up dates are the second Tuesday of the month (see schedule for specific dates).
 Pick up locations include the House of Lazarus Community Hub in Morrisburg, the Royal Canadian Legion in Iroquois, Dundas County Community Living Inc. in Morrisburg, Happy Face Daycare in Morrisburg, and J.W.
 MacIntosh Community Support Services in Williamsburg.

-Payment in cash or by e-transfer must be made at the time of ordering.
+Payment in cash or by e-transfer must be made at the time of ordering or when picking up the order.
 Ordering is as simple as visiting one of the order locations, where order forms are available OR printing the order form from the website and taking it to an order location.

 Frequently Asked Questions